gemseo/gemseo/doc_src/disciplines/discipline_from_scratch.rst

 Setting the default inputs
 --------------------------

-We also define the default inputs by means of the :attr:`!MDODiscipline.default_inputs` attribute:
+We also define the default inputs by means of the :attr:`!Discipline.default_input_data` attribute:

 .. code::

-    from gemseo import MDODiscipline
+    from gemseo import Discipline
     from numpy import array

-    class NewDiscipline(MDODiscipline):
+    class NewDiscipline(Discipline):

         def __init__(self):
             super(NewDiscipline, self).__init__()
             self.input_grammar.update_from_names(['x', 'z'])
             self.output_grammar.update_from_names(['f', 'g'])
-            self.default_inputs = {'x': array([0.]), 'z': array([0.])}
+            self.default_input_data = {'x': array([0.]), 'z': array([0.])}

 .. warning::

-    An :class:`.MDODiscipline` that will be placed inside an :class:`.MDF`, a :class:`.BiLevel` formulation or a :class:`.BaseMDA` with strong couplings **must** define its default inputs.
+    An :class:`.Discipline` that will be placed inside an :class:`.MDF`, a :class:`.BiLevel` formulation or a :class:`.BaseMDA` with strong couplings **must** define its default inputs.
     Otherwise, the execution will fail.

-Overloading the :meth:`!MDODiscipline._run` method
+Overloading the :meth:`!Discipline._run` method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the input and output have been declared in the constructor of the discipline,
-the abstract :meth:`!MDODiscipline._run` method of :class:`.MDODiscipline` shall be overloaded by
+the abstract :meth:`!Discipline._run` method of :class:`.Discipline` shall be overloaded by
 the discipline to define how outputs are computed from inputs.

 .. seealso::

    The method is protected (starts with "_") because it shall not be called from outside the discipline.
-   External calls that trigger the discipline execution use the :meth:`.MDODiscipline.execute` public method from the base class,
+   External calls that trigger the discipline execution use the :meth:`.Discipline.execute` public method from the base class,
-   which provides additional services before and after calling :meth:`!MDODiscipline._run`.
+   which provides additional services before and after calling :meth:`!Discipline._run`.
 These services, such as data checks by the grammars,
    are provided by |g| and the integrator of the discipline does not need to implement them.

-Getting the input values from :attr:`!MDODiscipline.local_data` of the discipline
+Getting the input values from :attr:`!Discipline.local_data` of the discipline
 ---------------------------------------------------------------------------------

 First, the data values shall be retrieved.
 For each input declared in the input grammar,
-|g| will pass the values as arrays to the :class:`.MDODiscipline` during the execution of the process.
+|g| will pass the values as arrays to the :class:`.Discipline` during the execution of the process.
-There are different methods to get these values within the :meth:`!MDODiscipline._run` method of the discipline:
+There are different methods to get these values within the :meth:`!Discipline._run` method of the discipline:

-- as a dictionary through the :meth:`.MDODiscipline.get_input_data` method, which is also already accessible in the :attr:`!MDODiscipline.local_data` attribute of the :class:`.MDODiscipline`
+- as a dictionary through the :meth:`.Discipline.get_input_data` method, which is also already accessible in the :attr:`!Discipline.local_data` attribute of the :class:`.Discipline`
-- or here as a list of values using :meth:`.MDODiscipline.get_inputs_by_name` with the data names passed as a list.
+- or here as a list of values using :meth:`.Discipline.get_inputs_by_name` with the data names passed as a list.

 .. code::